-- 1. Run the tool. - 2.
+- 1. Run the NMC2 Firmware Upgrade Utility. - 2.
 At the prompts, click Next>, and then specify the directory location to which the files will be extracted. - 3.
 When the Extraction Complete message displays, close the dialog box.

 Firmware File Transfer Methods